palomacardoso/Calc-Average-C/README.md

-# CalcAverageC
+# CalcAverageCi
-School average calculator using C.
+School average calculator using C. I did it in 2017.